LilaRest/bulb/bulb_docs/docs/nodes.md

 - ## Apply properties' restrictions
 <br/>

-For better performances, all properties'restrictions of all your nodes should be applied in the Neo4j database.
+For better performances, all properties restrictions of all your nodes should be applied in the Neo4j database.
 To apply all the restrictions contained in your project or update them if there are news, you can simply use the **`python manage.py bulb-apply`** command.
 <br/>
 <br/>
 <br/>